mohd-faizy/GenAI-with-Langchain-and-Huggingface/README.md

 This repository demonstrates the power of combining Langchain's composability with Huggingface's state-of-the-art models.
 We provide comprehensive examples and implementations for various Generative AI applications, from text generation to multimodal systems.

 ## What is GenAI?
-Generative Al is a type of artificial intelligence that creates new content—such as `text`, `images`, `music`, or `code` — by learning patterns from existing data, mimicking human creativity.
+> **Generative AI** is a branch of artificial intelligence that focuses on creating entirely new content — such as `text`, `images`, `audio`, `code`, or video—by learning patterns, structures, and relationships from existing data.
+It mimics human creativity to generate outputs that are not only original but also remarkably similar to content produced by people, blurring the line between human-made and machine-generated work.

+> **Generative AI** is about learning the distribution of data so that it can generate a new sample from it.

+- LLMs based apps like `ChatGPT`
+- `Diffusion` models for image
+- Code generating LLMs like `CodeLLama`
+- TTS models like `ElevenLabs`
+- Video gen model like `Sora`

 <div align="center">
     <img src="_img/_genAI.jpeg" alt="GenAI_img"/>